pydicom/pydicom/doc/guides/user/base_element.rst

 can also use the tag numbers directly, such as::

   >>> # Same thing with tag numbers - much harder to read:
-  >>> # Really should only be used if DICOM keyword not in pydicom dictionary
+  >>> # Really should only be used if DICOM keyword not in pydicom's dictionary
   >>> ds[0x300a, 0xb0][0][0x300a, 0xc2].value
   'Field 1'